 - Usage of other’s images without inserting appropriate acknowledgments or without seeking permission for republication from copyright holder of the image is also considered as plagiarism

-Journal of Infectiology verifies the originality of submitted manuscripts through plagiarism software.
+Journal of Infectiology and Epidemiology verifies the originality of submitted manuscripts through plagiarism software.
 If a large amount of text is found to be plagiarized, then the manuscript is subject to rejection.
 But in case of minor plagiarism where author makes unattributed usage of few phrases of standard methods description or parts of introduction from a previously published paper, the editor contacts author and raises concerns regarding the plagiarized material.
 The decision regarding rejection or consideration of an article would be made after receiving the article with proper attributions and corrections.

 If plagiarism is found after publication, the journal conducts required investigation and contacts author for any minor corrections.
 If major plagiarism is found in the published article, the journal retracts the paper and informs the same to all authors and/or author’s institution and/or funding agencies.
 The Plagiarism is a serious ethical offense and is subject to sanctions like penalties, suspension, and even expulsion.

 Duplicate publication is the publication of the same intellectual material or substantially similar paper in more than one journal without acknowledging the source and without obtaining the permission of the original copyright holder.
-Any manuscript submitted to Journal of Infectiology must be original and must not undergo simultaneous publication i.e., it must not be under consideration by any other journal.
+Any manuscript submitted to the Journal of Infectiology and Epidemiology must be original and must not undergo simultaneous publication i.e., it must not be under consideration by any other journal.
 The journal does not accept the paper in which there are superfluous differences such as a new title or a modified abstract, with the data set and findings remaining same between the original and the second paper.